Our People and Faculty

 PharmAchieve has quickly developed a stellar reputation for delivering high-quality training for the PEBC OSCE and MCQ.
 Our highly qualified instructors are passionate about teaching and committed to excellence.

-PharmAchieve only employs licensed pharmacists to serve as assessors.
+PharmAchieve employs more than 150 licensed pharmacists to serve as assessors across Canada.
 All of our assessors work in positions that require them to frequently counsel patients.
 Many of our staff have PharmD degrees; several are instructors at the University of Toronto's Faculty of Pharmacy or the University of British Columbia.
 Our team collectively has certifications in geriatrics, asthma, diabetes, COPD, neonatology and anti-coagulation.
 Many work at leading hospitals and retail organizations.
 Each brings together their unique expertise and passion for teaching the next generation to improve counseling.

 Our Standardized Patients

 Our more than 150 Standardized Patients are professional actors who also work or have worked for the standardized patient programs of local medical schools or government mandated health professional evaluation programs.
 We also sometimes use medical residents to pose as doctors.
 There are two different levels of Standardized Patients: those who can act as patients, and those who are also trained to give feedback.
 All of PharmAchieve's Standardized Patients are trained to give feedback.
 In satisfaction surveys PharmAchieve students consistently rate interaction with Standardized Patients as an highly valuable part of their learning experience.